 Mystery boxes work for several reasons:

-- Mystery boxes induce the fear of missing out.
+- Mystery boxes induce the fear of missing out (FOMO)

-- You shift slow-moving inventory and create space for more popular (and profitable) inventory.
+- Slow-moving inventory shifts to create space for more popular (and profitable) inventory

-Zac’s Sweet Shop is another ecommerce retailer that offers mystery boxes.
-Shoppers not only get the chance to try a variety of products at a low price, but the brand can shift slow-moving or soon-to-expire food products.
+Johnny Cupcakes is another ecommerce retailer that offers mystery boxes.
+Shoppers get the chance to try a variety of products at a low price and the brand shifts any slow-moving products.

 6. Optimize your website for SEO

-Search engine optimization (SEO) is the process of optimizing your online store so it appears in search results when people are actively looking for information, entertainment, products, or answers.
+Search engine optimization (SEO) is the process of optimizing your online store so it appears in search engine results pages, or SERPs when people are actively looking for information, entertainment, products, or answers.

 Once you’ve got a list of keywords, group similar terms together according to these categories of intent: